sitewaerts/cordova-plugin-document-viewer/README.md

 Labels for buttons (i18n) are configurable at runtime.

 ### Plugin's Purpose
-The purpose of the plugin is to create an platform independent javascript interface for [Cordova][cordova] based mobile applications to view different document types by using native viewer components.
+The purpose of the plugin is to create a platform independent javascript interface for [Cordova][cordova] based mobile applications to view different document types by using native viewer components.